LudoPinelli/comment-box.nvim/README.md

 You may want to try other styles of boxes and lines: open the catalog with `:CBcatalog`, and take note of the style of boxes and lines you want to use.
 You just have to add the number after the relevant commands (without spaces), like for the `:CBllbox14` above.

-To remove a box or line, when an Undo is no more a possibility, select the box or line and use the `:CBd` command
+To remove a box or line, when an Undo is no more a possibility, select the box or line and use the `:CBd` command.

+You may need to yank the content of a box (without the box).
+The command is `:CBy`.

 It's of course easier to use shortcuts (here using `<Leader>c` as prefix):
 ```lua